yushan777/3d-photo-inpainting/README.md

 Updated dependencies and code and removed deprecated elements.

+Converts a 2D image into a 3D mesh and then renders a video simulating camera motion around that mesh.
+Here's a breakdown of what it does:

+---

 # 3D Photography using Context-aware Layered Depth Inpainting

 [![Open 3DPhotoInpainting in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1706ToQrkIZshRSJSHvZ1RuCiM__YX3Bz)